3. What is Schema

 Trailing nulls and length bytes are not stored.

-Inserts of, updates to, and deletes of rows as well as columns larger than
+Inserts of, updates to, and deletes of rows as well as columns larger

 a single data block, can cause fragmentation and chained row pieces.